fmalab/VisualAnalysisForPainting/README.md

 School of Computer Science and Engineering, Chung-Ang University, Seoul, South Korea jinpark@cau.ac.kr

-This painting analysys tools using the image subset barycenter pattern to reveal genre and artist characteristics
+This painting analysys tools use the image subset barycenter pattern to reveal genre and artist characteristics

 The suggested visualization and analysis tool is inspired by